John Quincy Adams and abolitionism: As member of Congress

-In the South, abolitionist tracts and publications were barred from the mails.
+In the South, abolitionist tracts and publications were barred from the mail system.
 The result was that the issues of slavery and free speech began to intersect and therefore concerned larger portions of the American public.
 During the censure debate, Adams said that he took delight in the fact that southerners would forever remember him as "the acutest, the astutest, the archest enemy of southern slavery that ever existed".

-Adams’ petitions
+Adams's petitions

 Adams had been presenting anti-slavery petitions on the floor of the House since he was first elected to the Congress.
 He made it clear that it was a free speech issue, and that he personally disagreed with the demands for immediate abolition contained in the petitions.
 But he demanded they be heard.
 In the wake of the coinciding slavery and free speech debates surrounding the increasingly present abolitionist literature, the number of petitions brought to the house floor concerning the matter was multiplying rapidly.
 Some estimate that the numbers of petitions approached the tens of thousands in the first months of 1836.
 The southern congressmen, led by James Henry Hammond of South Carolina, moved to eliminate any discussion of the issue from the House floor.
 Hammond asked that any anti-slavery petitions submitted to the House not be accepted.

 Congress engaged in heated debate over the right to petition the government, but the "gag rule" soon came to be adopted, and any discussion of the slavery question and the presentation of any associated petition were banned.
 The practice was to immediately table any petition or resolution concerning slavery and never act on it thereafter.

 Aside from the blow this action dealt to the expanding abolitionist movement, the gag rule also prompted questions of free speech and its role and limitations in the proceedings of the House of Representatives.
 The House is and was subject to its own Rules and the ability of the members to ban discussion of a national issue became fodder for intense debate.

 Adams felt that he had to challenge not only the country's acceptance of slavery, but also the House's adoption of a rule that would limit debate of national issues and issues that were at the forefront of public debate.
 Adams used his formal legal training to mount an involved attack against the gag rule and against the movement to limit the congressional discussion of the contentious issue of slavery.
 At the time, there were a series of gag rules instituted at the urging of several southern members according to the parliamentary requirements of the House.
 Adams found creative and unique ways to continue challenging these same rules on different grounds and with different tactics.